Design Your Own Personalized Planner Using Notion: A Step-by-Step Guide

 Step 6: Build a Habit Tracker

-A habit tracker in Notion enables you to establish and maintain daily habits or routines.
-Create a new page dedicated to this purpose and choose from these options:
+A habit tracker in Notion allows you to establish and maintain daily routines.
+Here are two ways to create one:

 • Option 1: Table

 Build a table with columns for habit name, frequency, and status.
-Utilize inline checkboxes, multi-select options, or even formula-driven progress indicators to visualize habit completion.
+Utilize inline checkboxes, multi-select options, or even formula-driven indicators to visualize daily or weekly habit completion.

 • Option 2: Kanban Board

-Leverage Notion’s Kanban board feature to track habits visually.
-Create columns for different stages or categories of your habits and add cards for each habit.
-Move cards across columns as you progress, and enhance the board by adding labels or due dates.
+Leverage Notion’s Kanban board view to track habits visually.
+Create columns representing different stages or categories and add cards for each habit.
+Move cards across columns as you progress, and enhance the board with labels or due dates.

 Step 7: Incorporate Project Lists